okoseoglu/okoseoglu.github.io/_posts/2012-09-12-second-post.md

 ---
-title: Translations of two Nâzım Hikmet's poems "In the Snowy Beech Forest" and "On Living" to be published in the Poetry Magazine
+title: Poetry
 image: img/poetry.png
 tags: literature featured work
 ---

-asdasdasdasd
+Translations of two Nâzım Hikmet's poems "In the Snowy Beech Forest" and "On Living" to be published in the Poetry Magazine